 1. The Best Time to Visit the Grinter Farms Sunflower Fields

-Farmer Ted plants the Grinter Farms sunflower fields in early July, which means his acres of beautiful blooms are at their peak for about two weeks at the end of August and beginning of September, often around Labor Day weekend.
+If you live within a couple of hours radius of Kansas City, visiting these fields of sunflowers makes a great day trip.
+Farmer Ted plants the Grinter Farms sunflower fields in early July.
+This means the acres of beautiful blooms are at their peak for about two weeks at the end of August and beginning of September, often around Labor Day weekend.

 Sage Advice: Many Midwesterners use the field of flowers at the Grinter family farm as a photo spot during the last days of summer.
-If you plan on taking family photos in this beautiful setting as a photo spot, you’ll capture the best photographs visiting on a sunny day within the first few hours of sunrise or the last few hours before sunset.
+For the best photos, visit on a sunny day within the first few hours after sunrise or the last few hours before sunset.

 Related Article: 100+ Sunflower Quotes for Instagram Captions